Rural purge: Instigation

 As summarized for the Museum of Broadcast Communications:

 By the late 1960s, … many viewers, especially young ones, were rejecting [rural-themed] shows as irrelevant to modern times.
 Mayberry's total isolation from contemporary problems was part of its appeal, but more than a decade of media coverage of the civil rights movement had brought about a change in the popular image of the small Southern town.
 Gomer Pyle, U.S.M.C., was set on a U.S. Marine base between 1964 and 1969, but neither Gomer nor any of his fellow Marines ever mentioned the war in Vietnam.
 CBS executives, afraid of losing the lucrative youth demographic, purged their schedule of hit shows that were drawing huge but older-skewing audiences.

-The 1970 cuts were preceded in 1967, for similar reasons of viewer demographics, when CBS ordered cancellation of its remaining game shows, Password, What's My Line?, I've Got a Secret, and To Tell the Truth; the last continued in daytime for another year.
-These programs were still extremely profitable (mainly because of their low budgets) and thus they would all be revived within a few years, but performed poorly in demographics.
-The network attempted to incorporate more urban programming, including the innovative sitcom He & She in the 1967 season, but a clash with that show's lead-in (Green Acres) led to its cancellation.
-The Smothers Brothers Comedy Hour, likewise an innovative and far more successful program that appealed to a younger audience, also debuted in 1967.

-The wave of cancellations was instigated by CBS executive Robert Wood, who replaced longtime CBS programming head Dann with Fred Silverman, following research highlighting the greater attraction to advertisers of the young adult urban viewer demographic.
-Much of CBS's existing product either drew audiences that were too old and rural, or drew another undesirable demographic: kids, who lacked disposable income of their own.
+The wave of cancellations was instigated by CBS executive Robert Wood, the incoming president of CBS, who pressured longtime CBS programming head Michael Dann to cancel the rural programs.
+Dann responded: "Just because the people who buy refrigerators are between 26 and 35 and live in Scarsdale, you should not beam your programming only at them."
+Dann was replaced with Fred Silverman, following research highlighting the commercial value of the young adult urban viewer for advertisers.
+Much of CBS's existing lineup drew audiences that were too old and rural, or children, who lacked purchasing power.

 CBS canceled everything with a tree in it—including Lassie.